-To comply with state law, however, the Housing Plan contains a program to draft and adopt objective residential development and design standards for multi-family and mixed-use projects in accordance with Government Code § 65913.4.
-This effort will be completed following adoption of the Housing Element and General Plan and as part of the development code update.
+Although design review does not constrain housing production, changes are proposed to address new state law.
+Program 1.8 proposes to adopt objective development and design standards for multi-family and mixed-use projects in accordance with Gov't Code § 65913.4 and modify the required design findings to reflect objectivity and greater certainty of approval.
+This action will occur after adoption of the Housing Element as part of the development code update.